negarprh/Python-CodeWithMosh-Learning/README.md

-Here's a clean and concise README for your repository:

----

 # Python-CodingWithMosh-Learning

 This repository contains my progress as I learn Python through the [Code with Mosh](https://codewithmosh.com/p/python-programming-course-beginners) course.
 The code is organized by sections of the course, with each folder representing a specific topic covered.